646: Gone With the Sinned Edition

 And I should say the history of crash test dummies is a fantastic lesson in sexism and the value of representation.

-Let's get to more of the kind of evil you come to the segment for, no?
+Let's get to more of the kind of evil you come to this segment for, no?

 Well, then let me introduce you to Lorraine Zelensky.